 The graduates and their research topics were:

-The graduation ceremony took place on 6 December at the Jesuit’s Church in Valletta, Malta.
+The graduation ceremony took place on 22 November at the Jesuit’s Church in Valletta, Malta.
 View the photo gallery.

 The graduation was the culmination of months of study.
 DiploFoundation congratulates the students on their graduation, and thanks its faculty members who supervised the work of these graduates.

 The blended learning Master/Postgraduate Diploma in Contemporary Diplomacy, offered through the University’s Department of International Relations, includes a 10-day residential workshop in Malta, followed by 16 to 20 months of online study.
 Applicants may select Internet Governance as an area of specialisation within the Master/Postgraduate Diploma in Contemporary Diplomacy.
-The next programme starts in February 2018.
+The next programme starts in February 2020.
+Find out more.

 Congratulations to the graduates and welcome to the New Era of Diplomacy.